azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

-- Separate out the scala server and language packages into their own sub-projects.
+- Separate out the scala server and language packages into their own scala sub-projects.

-- Upgrade web-ui project to the latest version of webpack (4.8.2 as of May 2018).
+- Upgrade the web-ui project to the latest version of webpack (4.8.2 as of May 2018).
 The cache-busting setup will need to change to conform to the later version (in particular to separate out the manifest and vendor code into their own bundles that would be separately versioned with their own hashes).
 See https://webpack.js.org/guides/caching/.

-- Remove code duplication in the Java client library - common objects in the Scala library used in the API are duplicated in the Java client library because that library was built to access the Haskell server before the Scala server was implemented.
+- Remove code duplication in the Java client library.
+Common objects in the Scala library used in the API are duplicated in the Java client library, because that library was built to access the Haskell server before the Scala server was implemented.
 At this time, Java clients should just use the common objects from the scala library.